TilleyCodes/web_api_server_assessment/README.md

 ## Features and Functions

-- Trading and Transactions
+- Trading and Transactions:
     - Place BUY and SELL orders for stocks.
 	- Record all financial activities (deposits, withdrawals, buys, sells).
 	- Store transaction details (date, type, amount, status) for history tracking.
-- Investor Accounts and Profiles
+- Investor Accounts and Profiles:
     - Create accounts with personal information (name, email).
 	- View account registration date and current balance.
-- Portfolios and Holdings
+- Portfolios and Holdings:
 	- Manage portfolios with specific stock holdings and units.
 	- Track portfolio performance and included stocks.
-- Watchlists
+- Watchlists:
 	- Create watchlists to monitor stocks of interest.
-	- Keep a record of stocks invetors are tracking.
+	- Keep a record of stocks investors are tracking.
-- Stock Information
+- Stock Information:
 	- Access stock details (name, ticker, market price).
 	- View information about stocks in portfolios or watchlists.